 The side effects of Propecia® are very few and minimal.
-Decreased ejaculate volume (in 1.2% of subjects), decreased hardness of an erection (1.3%), and decreased libido (1.8%) are the only known side effects of this medication.
+Decreased ejaculate volume (in 1.2% of subjects), decreased hardness of an erection (1.3%), and a decreased libido (1.8%) is the only known side effects of this medication.
 These figures are only about a half of a percent more than with the subjects who were given placebo.
 In 58% of the patients who experienced a side effect but continued on with the medication, the side effect eventually disappeared.
 Also, 100% of patients who had a side effect and stopped the medication went back to normal.

 One Propecia® pill should be taken by mouth each day.
 It can be taken with or without food.

 Both Propecia® and Rogaine® slow down or stop the progression of male pattern baldness.
-There is evidence that, taken together, the two medications have a greater effect than either one alone.
+There is evidence that taken together, the two medications have a greater effect than either one alone.
 Also, if you are taking Rogaine® and want to take Propecia® instead, you should continue taking Rogaine® for the first six months after commencing to take Propecia®.
 Otherwise, there is a chance of having a sudden loss of hair.

 Additional Information from the International Society of Hair Restoration Surgery